JuliaLang/www.julialang.org/drafts/_posts/2012-02-13-why-we-created-julia.md

 as natural for string processing as Perl, as powerful for linear algebra as Matlab, as good at gluing programs together as the shell.
-Something that's dirt simple to learn, that keeps the most serious hackers happy.
+Something that is dirt simple to learn, yet keeps the most serious hackers happy.

 While we're being demanding, we want something that provides the distributed power of Hadoop — without the kilobytes of boilerplate Java and XML;
 without being forced to sift through gigabytes of log files on hundreds of machines to find our bugs.